Azure/Ignite2019_IaC_pre-day_docs/Ansible/02-Variables/Guide.md

        when: foo_result.rc == 5
 ```

+In the example above, something will happen when foo_result’s return code is 5.

 You can register a variable for the output of a task.
 Use `set_facts` to assign the value of another variable based on a specific value in the output and use it for subsequent task(s.)

 ```yml
   tasks: